audreyemmely/comp-grafica/projetos/README.md

 gcc flor2catavento.c -o catavento.out -lglut -lGL -lGLU ./catavento.out
 ```
-É possível rotacionar para a direita utilizando a tecla 'd' do teclado, e rotacionar para a esquerda utilizando a tecla 'e' do teclado.
+É possível rotacionar para a direita utilizando a tecla 'd' do teclado utilizando a velocidade normal, para aumentar a velocidade utilizar a tecla 'f', para diminuir a velocidade utilizar a tecla 'g'.

+É possível rotacionar para a esquerda utilizando a tecla 'e' do teclado, para aumentar a velocidade utilizar a tecla 'r', para diminuir a velocidade utilizar a tecla 't'.